 Yeah.
 And I, you know, this is just, this just drives the point home, right?
 Is that you have a culture that is generally friendly that, uh, rewards, uh, people that, uh, are collegial that get along.
 Um, and, you know, for the most part, right.
 The industry and most, every institution everyone’s generally nice.
 Right.
 Um, and you know, they’re, they’re, well-intentioned, we’re really good, good folks.
 But now as an industry, we are forced to change right through digital disruption.
 And, you know, and there’s all of these kind of macro economic kind of forces that are at play here that are forcing, you know, the, the, the economic models to change.
 And, you know, simply put institutions, uh, are going to need help, uh, to learn how to change, um, and change in the right way at the right speed, right?
 Because you can’t just go all of a sudden, full, full force into, you know, the, to that other end of the spectrum and the disruptor, right?
 You, you, you should be methodical about it.
 One step at a time, get better each time, be a better learning organization.
 Um, but it is a, it is an important skill that, um, as an industry never really needed to exist before.
 And so, you know, institutions are gonna need help, um, to be better at, uh, what they need to do to, to learn to, and to embrace the right level of change.

 Joe Gottlieb: (47:48)

 Well, I think that’s a great point to end on Wayne.
 Um, let’s let our audience get back to it and their efforts to figure out what change model is best for them.
 I want to thank you for joining me again today, Wayne, and thanks to our guests for joining us as well.
-We wish you all the best and we’ll look forward to hosting you again at the next Higher Digital Coffee Talk.
+We wish you all the best and we’ll look forward to hosting you again at the next Higher Digital podcast.